cuducos/airnope/README.md

 ### Can I run my own instance of AirNope?

 Absolutely!
-And it is really simple:

 1. Create a Telegram bot to get your bot's handle and your Telegram API token
-2. Download the Docker image with `docker pull ghcr.io/cuducos/airnope:main`
+2. Deploy the Docker image `ghcr.io/cuducos/airnope:main` to a publicly accessible URL having two environment variables:
-3. Start the bot with `docker run -e TELOXIDE_TOKEN=<TOKEN> ghcr.io/cuducos/airnope:main`
+   1. `TELEGRAM_BOT_TOKEN` with your bot's token
+   1. `TELEGRAM_WEBHOOK_URL` with your public URL (for example, `https://my.bot`)